-- Squeeze and lift your pelvic floor.
+- Breathe in and let your tummy gently expand and your pelvic floor relax downwards.
+As you breathe out, squeeze and lift your pelvic floor.
 Starting at the back passage, squeeze as if you are trying to stop yourself passing wind and then urine.
 You may feel your lower tummy tighten gently. - Hold for 3 seconds; keep your upper tummy, buttocks and thigh muscles relaxed and breathe normally. - Relax completely for 3 seconds.
 Repeat this exercise 5 times.
-Repeat 3 times a day. - As your pelvic floor muscles get stronger, practice in sitting and standing. - Gradually increase the length of time and number of repetitions until you can do a 10 second hold 10 times.
+Repeat 3 times a day. - · As your pelvic floor muscles get stronger, practice in sitting and standing. - Gradually increase the length of time and number of repetitions until you can do a 10 second hold 10 times.
 Always stop exercising when the muscle gets tired.